Cadre (company): History

 In October 2020, Cadre added the "Cadre Cash" platform, allowing investors to earn a cash reward on qualifying cash balances held in the platform.

 In early 2021, Cadre announced a new $400 million "Direct Access" fund targeting individual investors, financial institutions and wealth advisors, with a minimum investment of $50,000, which lowers the implied per-property allocation to $5,000 or less.
 The fund will permit investors to seek liquidity after a mandatory hold period through the company's secondary market, where investors can post interests in sale to potential buyers.
 Cadre also announced a plan for at least 10% of all investments through its Direct Access fund to be made with minority-owned operators, and at least 5% of cash to be held in black-owned banks.

 In 2022, Jared Kaplan was hired as CEO; founder Ryan Williams became Executive Chairman and Co-Chairman of Cadre's Global Investment Committee.
 Kaplan is the former CEO of OppFi and the founder of Insureon.

+Since this time, Ryan Williams has returned to the CEO role and led the launch of multiple new investment products, including Cadre Direct Access Fund II.

+Yieldstreet merger

+In late 2023, Cadre closed a merger with Yieldstreet, a company that provides a platform for global alternative investments.
+Both companies will continue to operate as separate divisions, with Ryan Williams continuing to helm Cadre.

+Fortune Magazine described the merger as creating conditions for a future IPO.
+At the time of the merger, Cadre and Yieldstreet together had produced more than $3.1 billion in returns for clients, based on a total investment value of $9.7 billion across 500,000 clients.
+Williams stated, "Together with Yieldstreet, we look forward to helping expand institutional distribution and broadening its offering of institutional-caliber products and innovative solutions that reduce friction for investors in private markets."